Photolyase: Function

 Photolyases bind complementary DNA strands and break certain types of pyrimidine dimers that arise when a pair of thymine or cytosine bases on the same strand of DNA become covalently linked.
 The bond length of this dimerization is shorter than the bond length of normal B-DNA structure which produces an incorrect template for replication and transcription.
 The more common covalent linkage involves the formation of a cyclobutane bridge.
 Photolyases have a high affinity for these lesions and reversibly bind and convert them back to the original bases.
+The photolyase-catalyzed DNA repair process by which cyclobutane pyrimidine dimers are resolved has been studied by time-resolved crystallography and computational analysis to allow atomic visualization of the process.

 Evolution

 Photolyase is a phylogenetically old enzyme which is present and functional in many species, from the bacteria to the fungi to plants and to the animals.
 Photolyase is particularly important in repairing UV induced damage in plants.
 The photolyase mechanism is no longer working in humans and other placental mammals who instead rely on the less efficient nucleotide excision repair mechanism, although they do retain many cryptochromes.
+Freezing stress in the annual wheat Triticum aestivum and in its perennial relative Thinopyrum intermedium is accompanied by large increases in expression of DNA photolyases.

 Photolyases are flavoproteins and contain two light-harvesting cofactors.
 Many photolyases have an N-terminal domain that binds a second cofactor.
 All photolyases contain the two-electron-reduced FADH−; they are divided into two main classes based on the second cofactor, which may be either the pterin methenyltetrahydrofolate (MTHF) in folate photolyases or the deazaflavin 8-hydroxy-7,8-didemethyl-5-deazariboflavin (8-HDF) in deazaflavin photolyases.
 Although only FAD is required for catalytic activity, the second cofactor significantly accelerates reaction rate in low-light conditions.
 The enzyme acts by electron transfer in which the reduced flavin FADH− is activated by light energy and acts as an electron donor to break the pyrimidine dimer.

 On the basis of sequence similarities DNA photolyases can be grouped into a few classes: